Changing the Landscape for Parliamentary Engagement in Violence Prevention: Support to Cross-Party Caucuses and Independent Oversight Bodies

 How to ensure gender sensitivity/inclusive programming?

-• Mainstream parliamentary indicators (IPU/UNDP): Include gender-sensitive indicators in the evaluation frameworks for project results and resources framework, ensuring that the contributions and needs of women and gender minorities are systematically considered.
+• Mainstream parliamentary indicators (IPU/UNDP): Include gender-sensitive indicators in the evaluation frameworks for project results and resources frameworks, ensuring that the contributions and needs of women and gender minorities are systematically considered.

-• Work with women parliamentary network: Although in some context it may be complex, would take time – find ways to support them.
+• Work with women’s parliamentary network: Although in some contexts it may be complex and would take time, find ways to support them.
 Note the sensitive nature of women MPs standing out of the party lines and possible hostility due to such action.
 These networks can also provide mentorship and support to female parliamentarians and aspiring leaders.

 • Engaging women’s and – where possible – LGBTQI+ movements: Actively involve women’s rights groups and LGBTQI+ movements in the planning and implementation of initiatives.
-In some parliaments, women-led civil society organizations (CSOs) play a crucial role in providing secretariat services to parliamentary caucuses, and their expertise can be invaluable.
+In some parliaments, women-led CSOs play a crucial role in providing secretariat services to parliamentary caucuses, and their expertise can be invaluable.

 6.